d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 The second item of the return value is a mask variable, with the shape of (batch size, four times the number of anchor boxes).
 The elements in the mask variable correspond one-to-one with the four offset values of each anchor box.
-Because we don't care about background detection, offsets of the negative class should not affect the target function.
+Because we do not care about background detection, offsets of the negative class should not affect the target function.
 By multiplying by element, the 0 in the mask variable can filter out negative class offsets before calculating target function.

 ```{.python .input  n=9}
 labels[1]